 14. Breathing Exercises

-The way you’re breathing may be contributing to your anxiety and panic attacks.
+The way you breathe may be contributing to your anxiety and panic attacks.
+Deep breathing exercises is also proven to improve your mood and stress level.
 There are two ways people breathe – chest breathing and abdominal breathing.

 When people are anxious or have panic attacks, they tend to take shallow breaths that come from the chest, and not from the diaphragm (abdomen).
 This type of breathing prevents air from properly flowing through and oxygenating the body.